-Example: Using a JSON Object
+Example 3: Using a JSON Object

-Release 8.1.3 allows template developers to create templates that enable client applications to pass Facts to GRE as JSON objects without having to map each field to the fact model explicitly.
+Since release 8.1.3, template developers can create templates that enable client applications to pass Facts to GRE as JSON objects without having to map each field to the fact model explicitly.

 Rules based on templates that use this functionality do not support the creation of test scenarios at present.